 In this post I will share with you some reasons why children find going to the hairdressers and getting a haircut difficult.
 I will also give you some simple suggestions, including free social stories, that can help make the experience a good one.

 A child’s first visit to the hairdresser can be really scary.
-My eldest son has autism and for many autistic children a visit to the hairdresser can be very traumatic.
+For many autistic children a visit to the hairdresser can be very traumatic.
 I will focus on why a child with autism struggles with the hairdressers and or haircuts, but the reasons may well be applicable to other children too.

 Why do children with autism hate having their haircut?